 I was like Goldilocks when it came to babywearing carriers.
 The knit wrap was too stretchy.
 The soft-structured wrap was too much like a backpack (granted, I do like these for quick back carries).
 But the woven wrap was just right.

-Little Bear was a year old before I carried him in a woven wrap for the first time.
-We both loved it and still do.
+Little Bear was a year old before I carried him in a woven wrap for the first time; we both loved it and still do.
 I only wish that I had learned about the benefits of woven wraps sooner.
 They have been especially helpful, since Wilder Baby was born.
 I try to keep a woven wrap within reach when I’m home on the mountain, and I try not to leave home without one.

 All the fabric and various tying methods (or carries) seemed daunting and complicated at first.
 Although you can get fancy with the techniques, the basics become pretty simple after a little practice.
 (The front wrap cross carry, often abbreviated as FWCC, is still my go-to carry.)
 There is a learning curve, but it’s worthwhile to learn this skill.